ReDnAxE/project-quality-inspector/README.md

 * git-rule

 When we have more git branches than developers in a project, it's sometimes difficult to avoid merge conflicts.
 Then when it's time to build a package, it's generally too late to rebase, merge or clean each branch individually.
-In order to prevent conflicts risks, this rule helps you to detects :
+In order to prevent any risk of unnecessary conflicts, this rule helps you to detects :
 - large number of already merged branches (and suggests you to delete thoses branches)
+- branches that should be updated because there is too much new commits in stable branch
-- branches that should be updated by at least 30 days old work from stable branches
+- branches that should be updated because there is too days of work in stable branch

 config example: